LateralView/backend-skel/README.md

 ### Configuration

-Before running the app, set the database host, base URL and Mandrill API key in the **env.json** file
+Before running the app, set the database host, base URL and Mandrill API key in the **env.json** file.
+Also, don't forget to run the mongoDB server.

 ### Run the App